C-Kennelly/SpartanClashCore/README.md

 I'm taking a step back from the code to do a little product development first, but you'll start to see changes made sometime in mid-November, if all goes well.

-If you're curious about how the data gets pulled down, you might take a look at the code [H5_DataPipeline](https://github.com/C-Kennelly/H5_DataPipeline).
+If you're curious about how the data gets pulled down, you might take a look at the code in [H5_DataPipeline](https://github.com/C-Kennelly/H5_DataPipeline).
 If plain english is more your speed, you can also see an explanation in the [old repository](https://github.com/C-Kennelly/SpartanClash).